Th3Wol7/Simple-ATM/ReadMe.md

 ### Architecture
 The ATM system consists of two main components: a server and a client.
+#### Server
 The server is responsible for handling all ATM transactions and interacting with the MySQL database.
 It exposes a set of APIs for the client to use.
 The `Server` class creates a connection to the MySQL database and starts the server socket to listen for requests from clients.
 It contains the methods for:
-Creating a connection to the MySQL database using JDBC. <br/>
+- Creating a connection to the MySQL database using JDBC.
-Waiting for a request from a client and starts a new thread to handle the request. <br/>
+- Waiting for a request from a client and starts a new thread to handle the request.
-Handling deposit and withdrawal requests from a client by updating the account balance in the database and returning the updated transaction object to the client.
+- Handling deposit and withdrawal requests from a client by updating the account balance in the database and returning the updated transaction object to the client.
-Handling balance check requests from a client by retrieving the account balance from the database and returning the updated transaction object to the client.
+- Handling balance check requests from a client by retrieving the account balance from the database and returning the updated transaction object to the client.

+#### Client
 The client is a graphical user interface that allows users to interact with the ATM by making requests to the server.
 The client is implemented using the `Client` class, which handles the communication with the server using `Socket` and `ObjectStream` objects.
 The `MainScreen` class is responsible for the layout and functionality of the client interface, including the confirmation and completion of transactions.

 ### Dependenicies